 Participants in the Optional Retirement Plan for Higher Education (ORPHE) can choose to invest in the VRS DCP lineup or with TIAA.
-Under TIAA, participants may select a target-date portfolio (a diversified portfolio option) or a traditional annuity, or build a custom portfolio from different stock, bond, money market, and real estate funds.
+Under TIAA, participants may select a target-date portfolio (a diversified portfolio option) or a traditional annuity; build a custom portfolio from different stock, bond, money market, and real estate funds; or choose more than one of these options.
 TIAA also offers a self-directed brokerage account.
-As of September 30, 2021, the TIAA program held \$1.1 billion in assets.
+As of September 30, 2022, the TIAA program held \$913 million in assets.